Saturday, May 6th, 2023

 - We are expanding education and training statewide, devoting more staff year-round to this cause and raising awareness of brain injury.

-- We also collaborate daily advocating for brain injury survivors with government agencies, non-profit organizations, other Brain Injury Associations, and community service providers.
+- We also collaborate daily advocating for brain injury survivors with government agencies, non-profit organizations, other Brain Injury Alliances, and community service providers.